transdigiware/blockchain/howto/ibp-console-create-app.md

 - [Invoke a smart contract from the SDK](#ibp-console-app-invoke).
 - Learn about application development by deploying the [commercial paper tutorial](#ibp-console-app-commercial-paper) to the nodes managed from your console.
 This tutorial provides more background on how to use Fabric Wallets and Gateways.

-**Low-Level Fabric SDK APIs**
+### Low-Level Fabric SDK APIs**
+{: #ibp-console-app-low-level}

 If you want to continue to use your existing smart contract and application code, or use the other Fabric SDK languages that are provided by the Hyperledger community, you can use the [low-level Fabric SDK APIs](#ibp-console-app-low-level) to connect to your network.

+### Network considerations
+{: #ibp-console-app-networking}

-The Hyperledger Fabric SDKs require network access to the following components:
+Regardless of whether you choose to use the high-Level Fabric contract APIs, or the  low-Level Fabric SDK APIs, both require network access to the following components:

 - The CA for your organization.
 (You should never need to access the CA for another organization).
 - All organizations peers (where all organizations are the organizations required for endorsing transactions).